pdh736/Type-on-Strap/pages/about.md

 live in korea, seongnam

-contact to me : e-mail <br> cell phone
+contact me to click bottom email-icon